shuailin10/Question-Library/Examples/The_origin_of_concepts/chp8_positive_numbers.md

   > typical task: distinction between M and N items shown to them (eg: dots on cards), by habituation.
 Different from enumeration because the processing time for smaller/bigger number doesn't vary a lot, supporting a "parallel processing". -- *Chronometric studies of numerical cognition in five-month-old infants*, Wood and Spelke (2005)

+**conclusion 1: counting is not necessary for some number operation**

   Other conceptual failures of analog rep (as basis of natural number rep):
   + can't represent infinitely high magnitude (*but is this generalization ability our definition of "postive number system"?? *).
   + inexact and subject to Weber fraction considerations, thus fails to capture small numerical differences between large sets of objects